Human Resources Manager // Gerente de Recursos Humanos

 Required Skills, Experiences, and Understandings

-- Commitment to working in a multi-racial, cross-class, multi-gendered workplace that centers the leadership of people most directly impacted by systems of oppression
+- Commitment to working in a multi-racial, cross-class, multi-gendered workplace that centers the leadership of people most directly impacted by systems of oppression; eagerness to engage in HR practices with a pro-worker approach

-- At least 5 years of previous HR experience, including an understanding of nonprofit personnel practices for organizations with 50-150 employees, ideally with a multistate employer
+- At least 4 years of previous HR experience with an understanding of nonprofit personnel practices for organizations with 30-50+ person team, ideally with a multistate employer

 - Experience managing staff through the employee lifecycle